 Grammarly is a one-size-fits-all type of tool.
 ProWritingAid lets you choose styles and languages on the fly.

-From a pricing point of view, ProWritingAid is the winner, offering a $60 a year subscription and a 2-year subscription for $90.
+From a pricing point of view, ProWritingAid is the winner, offering a $60 subscription and a 2-year subscription for $90.
 An even better offer is the lifetime deal for $210.
 Never pay for the app again and get all the premium features.

 If you’re on a budget, ProWritingAid is a better choice.
 Budget aside, ProWritingAid’s features and tools beat Grammarly’s feature-set hands down.